jmpinit/homepage/_posts/2024-12-09-reverse-engineering-the-brother-pe-150-embroidery-machine.md

 signals going to the rows and columns of pixels in the glass part?
 To answer that we need to figure out what those big chips are doing.

-The three on the left are the same part, LC7941ND dot-matrix LCD drivers.
+The three on the left are the same part, the LC7941ND dot-matrix LCD driver.
 The last one on the right (closest to the connector) is an LC794<b>2</b>ND, which is also a dot-matrix LCD driver.
 These are members of a little family of parts from Sanyo which are intended to work together to drive a display like this.
 The